f0ska/auto-grid-bundle/docs/attributes.md

 <details>
 <summary><strong>VirtualColumn</strong></summary>

-Marks a property as non-Doctrine-mapped, for computed grid-only data.
+Marks a property as non-Doctrine-mapped, for computed read-only data.

 **Parameters:**
 - `dql`: (Optional) A DQL subquery string to automatically populate the field.
 Use `{this}` for current record alias and `{root}` for main entity root alias.